 Besides cameras, surveillance UAVs could be equipped with many other sensors.
-Chemical sensing UAV is emerging in agricultural and air quality applications and can play an important role in the surveillance of critical infrastructures by detecting and localizing foreign scents.
-The Airborne Ultra-light Spectrometer for Environmental Application, or AUSEA, is a project initiated by Total

-Group in partnership with France's National Center for Scientific Research (CNRS).
-AUSEA is a miniaturized gasses sensor, fitted onto a commercial UAV and used by Total Group [110], scents can be from various sources, and some volatile organic compounds have resulted from bruised vegetation, hormones, and pheromones produced by insects [111].
+Chemical sensing UAV is emerging in agriculture and air quality applications and can play an important role in the surveillance of critical infrastructures by detecting and localising foreign scents.
+The Airborne Ultra-light Spectrometer for Environmental Application (AUSEA), is a project initiated by Total Group in partnership with France's National Center for Scientific Research (CNRS).
+AUSEA is a miniaturised gases sensor, fitted onto a commercial UAV and used by Total Group [115], scents can be from various sources, and some volatile organic compounds have resulted from bruised vegetation, hormones, and pheromones produced by insects [116].

-Chemical sensing UAVs is a rapidly emerging technology and have more limitations than visual imagery, the main limitations are the concentration of specific gasses in an open environment, the time & effort needed to localize the source of these gasses, and the sensor sampling method, the air sample must be taken from the least disturbed space, the main disturbance is caused by the airflow generated by the propellers of the UAV, to avoid any impairment of the measurement results and maximize uniform sampling.
-[112] has calculated the aerodynamics of multi-rotor UAVs, similar studies are important to design the optimum sample intake for a chemical sensing UAV.
+Chemical sensing UAVs are a rapidly emerging technology and have more limitations than visual imagery, the main limitations are the concentration of specific gases in an open environment, the time & effort needed to localise the source of these gases, and the sensor sampling method, the air sample must be taken from the least disturbed space, the main disturbance is caused by the airflow generated by the propellers of the UAV, to avoid any impairment of the measurement results and maximise uniform sampling.
+[117] has calculated the aerodynamics of multi-rotor UAVs, similar studies are important to design the optimum sample intake for a chemical sensing UAV.
 Figure 22. shows the velocity vectors and static pressure values on a multirotor UAV body.